-- Review of the performance of QI activities. - Review summary reports for the QMC subcommittees, ad hoc committees and QA/QI process improvement activities providing feedback and /or recommendations for improvement. - Identify and analyze trends and evaluate the implementation of appropriate focused interventions to improve performance. - Review and Approve Quality Improvement Projects (QIPS) - Review, evaluate, develop and implement Population Health based QA/QI activities and satisfaction survey intervention plans. - Provide oversight of all clinical and administrative aspects of the QI Program. - Review practitioner membership annually or as needed to assure broad representation of primary care practitioners and specialists. - Oversee accurate and clear reporting of QMC minutes and follow-up actions. - Recommend clinical and safety initiatives relevant to policy decisions.
-Review and evaluate the results of quality improvement activities. - Oversee needed actions for improvement upon performance goals. - Supervise follow-up of issues and activities, including root cause analysis or barrier analysis when needed. - Review, update and approve clinical and preventive practice guidelines annually. - Review member satisfaction and quality of care results, such as CAHPS, HEDIS, STARS, and findings of Open Shopper studies. - Review and evaluate activities that improve member experience, such as access to care and quality of services, and make recommendations about improving these results. - Review, monitor, track, and trend findings of Quality of Care, Quality of Service, and Serious Reportable Events and make recommendations for Corrective Action Plans (CAP).
-Monitoring of CAPS - Review of Credentialing Committee (CC), Medical Management Committee (MMC), and Network Management Committee (NMC) minutes for program(s) performance for selection of opportunities - Review and final resolution of practitioner request for reconsideration of credentialing and/or re-credentialing determinations and/or issues, termination of practitioner and /or provider contracts for quality-of-care issues, competence, or professional conduct. - Provide oversight and recommendations regarding the utilization of new technologies and benefit design. - Provide oversight of QI Program deliverables including, but not limited to: - QI Program Description - o QI Work Plan - QI Evaluation - Provide oversight of the Population Health Program - Annual PH Program Evaluation - Annual PH Program Strategy - Provide oversight of the Utilization Management Program (UM), including: - Annual UM Evaluation - Annual UM Program Description - Work Plan update - Provides ongoing reporting to the DHMP Board of Directors
+- Serve as the advisory and action oversight body for quality initiatives and activities for the organization and business partner delegates - Review of the performance of QI activities - Review summary reports for the QMC subcommittees, ad hoc committees, and QA/QI process improvement activities providing feedback and/or recommendations for improvement - Identify and analyze trends and evaluate the implementation of appropriate focused interventions to improve performance - Review and approve quality improvement projects (QIPS) - Review, evaluate, develop, and implement population health-based QA/QI activities and satisfaction survey intervention plans - Provide oversight of all clinical and administrative aspects of the QI program - Review practitioner membership annually or as needed to assure broad representation of primary care practitioners and specialists - Oversee accurate and clear reporting of QMC minutes and follow up actions - Recommend clinical and safety initiatives relevant to policy decisions.
+Review and evaluate the results of quality improvement activities. - Oversee needed actions for improvement upon performance goals - Supervise follow-up of issues and activities, including root cause analysis or barrier analysis when needed - Review, update and approve clinical and preventive practice guidelines annually - Review member satisfaction and quality of care results, such as CAHPS, HEDIS, STARS and findings of open shopper studies - Review and evaluate activities that improve member experience, such as access to care and quality of services and make recommendations about ways to improve these results - Review, monitor, track, and trend, findings of quality of care, and serious reportable events and make recommendations for CAPs - Monitoring of CAPs mmented [WIR9R8]: